clearbluejar/clearbluejar.github.io/_tabs/about.md

 The hope is to create content, share it, get feedback, and improve.

 Have a thought about a post?
 Find an issue?
-DM me [@clearbluejar](https://twitter.com/clearbluejar)
+Let me know [@clearbluejar](https://twitter.com/clearbluejar).